 - Supply Chain Management: The supply chain is the flow of goods and services.
 Supply chain management helps companies streamline their supply-side activities to help give customers the most value.
 This lets them gain a competitive advantage in the marketplace, which leads to a more viable business.

 - Inventory Management: Inventory management is about controlling and overseeing a business’ purchases.
 Purchase management helps you customize approvals to improve inventory stock by streamlining inventory control processes.
 This leads to greater efficiency and lower costs.
-Kanban inventory management is one way to take control of this.
+Our inventory management template is ideal to keep track of your purchases.

 - Supplier Relationship Management (SRM): Relationships are key to purchase management.
 It’s a way to find benefits for both the company and suppliers.
 When suppliers work with businesses and invest in long-term relationships, both come out winners.
 Therefore, managing these relationships is critical.
 Purchase management systems improve supplier relationships by tracking and connecting your company to real-time inventory stock data.